Algerians vote in parliamentary election | Politics

 - Algeria

-President Abdelmadjid Tebboune has called for a high turnout, but there has been little public enthusiasm for voting in recent elections, with many Algerians convinced real power is wielded by the army and security forces.
-At a polling station in a primary school near Prime Minister Abdelaziz Djerad's office in central Algiers, three policemen stood guard.
-A few minutes before voting began, five people waited outside to cast their ballots.
+President Abdelmadjid Tebboune said decisions were made by a majority who voted, no matter what the turnout.
+"This election is a new step to build a new Algeria," he said after voting outside Algiers.
+In the capital, school teacher Ali Djemai had started queuing early to cast his vote.
+"We hope the next parliament will be a force pressing for change that the majority want," the 33-year-old said.

+But in the Kabylie region, which has often been a focus of opposition to the authorities, riot police guarded polling stations where activists sought to burn ballot boxes.
+The voting centre at Meni Said school closed its doors only two hours after opening, and elsewhere in the region ballot papers lay scattered across a road.

+The election takes place against the backdrop of political upheaval after the leaderless "Hirak" protest movement led to the ousting of veteran President Abdelaziz Bouteflika in 2019.
+The Hirak wants a purge of the ruling elite and the army's withdrawal from politics, and says any elections that take place before those goals are met can be nothing but a charade.

+"Elections will not give the regime legitimacy, and repression and arrests will not stop the people's peaceful revolution," said Samir Belarbi, a prominent Hirak figure.
+Though the government publicly welcomed Hirak as a movement of national renewal and jailed senior former officials, police also cracked down on it with arrests.

+ECONOMIC CHALLENGE The parties that have dominated for decades were damaged by corruption charges against Bouteflika's allies, creating space for independents and moderate Islamist parties to seek more votes.

+"There is a real chance for change.
+We need to be focused and patient because a system change won't happen overnight," said Mohamed Mouloudi, a candidate for Al Bina Islamist party.
+Polls are scheduled to close at 1900 GMT, though in previous elections they have been kept open later.
+Results will be announced on Sunday.

-"We hope the next parliament will be a force pressing for change that the majority want," said Ali Djemai, a 33-year-old school teacher.
-But at a cafe nearby, 42-year old post office worker Djamel Badir said the election would change nothing and he would not vote.
+At a central Algiers cafe, 42-year-old post office worker Djamel Badir said the election would change nothing and he would not vote.
 "Our parliament is powerless," he said.

-The election takes place against the backdrop of political upheaval, after the leaderless "Hirak" protest movement led to the ousting of veteran President Abdelaziz Bouteflika in 2019 and the fall of many other senior officials.
-The Hirak wants a thorough purge of the ruling elite and the army's withdrawal from politics, and says any elections that take place before those goals are met can be nothing but charades.

-Though the ruling elite has publicly welcomed Hirak as a movement of national renewal and jailed some senior figures from Bouteflika's circle, authorities have also cracked down on the movement with arrests.
-The old main parties that have dominated for decades - the FLN liberation front that won Algeria's independence from France and the RND party - were damaged by the corruption charges against Bouteflika's allies.

-That, and the expected boycott by Hirak supporters, may leave the way open for independents and several moderate Islamist parties to do better than in previous votes.
-Polls are officially scheduled to close at 1900 GMT, though in some previous elections they have been kept open later, and results will be announced on Sunday.

-Parties that gain a strong position in parliament are likely to be part of Tebboune's next government, which will face a series of tough challenges with Algeria's economy facing crisis.
-Energy revenue, long the mainstay of a closed, state-controlled economy, has fallen hard in recent years and foreign currency reserves have dropped by four fifths since 2013.
+Parties that gain a strong position in parliament are likely to be part of Tebboune's next government, which faces a looming economic crisis.

-Recent governments have repeatedly promised reforms to diversify the economy and spur private sector growth and new investment, but they have failed to deliver.
-(Writing by Angus McDowall Editing by Frances Kerry)
+Foreign currency reserves have dropped by four fifths since 2013 as energy revenue fell and successive governments have failed to diversify the economy or spur strong private sector growth.
+(Writing by Angus McDowall Editing by Frances Kerry and Mike Harrison)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)